Skip to main content

 Organization

-However, for enterprise users, there is a need for collaborative development among multiple individuals.
-In this scenario, various roles are responsible for different business aspects, necessitating different permissions to meet data security requirements.
+Organizations are designed for enterprise users who need collaborative development across multiple people.
+Different roles can be assigned different permissions to meet data security requirements.
 NineData provides an organization mode that supports assigning different roles and resource management permissions to each user within the organization.
-This mode is suitable for collaborative development among multiple users within the same organization, ensuring data security while enhancing overall productivity.
+This mode is suitable for collaborative development among multiple users within the same organization, ensuring data security while improving overall productivity.

 You can hover your mouse over the icon in the top right corner of the page to view the current mode you are in.